Five steps you can take to beef up cybersecurity

 It used to take an army to invade a country.
 Today, an Internet connection and some programming skills create what Ray Boisvert calls “asymmetrical threat factors” that are likely behind some of the most headline-grabbing data breaches of the past two years.

 But it isn’t just credit card numbers that are at risk.
 Municipal water supplies, the power grid, and critical research and innovation are all potential targets of cybersecurity attacks.
-“Small, previously insignificant actors who would normally have very little capability now have disproportionate power,’’ explained Boisvert, CEO and founder of I-Sec Integrated Strategies (ISECIS), and the former Assistant Director of Intelligence for the Canadian Security Intelligence Service (CSIS).
+“Small, previously insignificant actors who would normally have very little capability now have disproportionate power,’’ explained Boisvert, the former Assistant Director of Intelligence for the Canadian Security Intelligence Service (CSIS).

 Cybersecurity: The grim realities